Lake County Law:

 Does NOT apply to canoes, kayaks, car-top boats, float tubes, rafts, wind surfers/boards, boogey boards, nonmotorized paddle boats, and nonmotorized sail boats that are eight feet or less in length.

 Bans the disposal of live bait and any liquid that contains or has contained live bait into Lake County water bodies.

-Establishes violation as a misdemeanor, and fine of $1,000.
+Establishes violation as a fine of up to $1,000 with boat impoundment.

 Dreissenid mussels significantly alter lake ecology by displacing native species, destroying native habitats and the species that depend on natural habitats, blocking water delivery, disrupting recreational and commercial fishing, undermining docks and all other structures in the water, impeding navigation and enjoyment of the country's waterways.
 These mussels have caused devastating impacts on municipal water systems, recreation and fisheries in other areas of the country.